Taking the Noise out of KYP Compliance

 “After seeing the paper, we asked ourselves ‘How big is this?’
 How big would the problem of keeping track of all the changes in the industry be?
 And how much data is out there?”

-They were in prime position to find out.
+They were in a prime position to find out.
 Since 2011, Carr-Pries said, InvestorCOM has had one of the fund industry’s leading point-of-sale solutions for compliant delivery of Fund Facts, InvestorPOS.
 As part of that system’s normal operation, they would pull in data from various industry sources and files, clean it, and consolidate it to ensure their Fund Facts information was always up-to-date.

 “We shifted our focus a bit from just updating to actually analyzing the changes,” he said.
 “At the beginning of 2019, we did a five-week analysis and noticed that every week, on average, there were over 2,000 mutual-fund changes.”